vinniefalco/Amalgams/README.md

 Source templates for building the [JUCE Amalgamation][1].

-This contains the templates and script used to build the [JUCE library][2] in amalgamated form.
+This contains the templates and script used to build the [JUCE Library][2] in amalgamated form.
 This is useful if you want to create it yourself.
-For example, if you have applied patches to Juce.
+For example, if you have applied patches to JUCE.

 To build the amalgamation: